-by Anniek Schouten, COO and Co-founder of Overstory.
+by Anniek Schouten, COO & Co-founder of Overstory

 Vegetation Management (VM) is a top priority for electric utilities.
 It is the single most important lever for mitigating risks of wildfires and power outages.
 Despite serious efforts and investment by utilities, reality shows critical information gaps still exist — with safety, environmental and financial risks as a result.
 A complete view on the current state and forecasted state of vegetation is critical for an effective workflow to mitigate these risks.
 The rise of satellite data and Artificial Intelligence (AI) brings the opportunity to close the loop with continuous data-driven vegetation management intelligence.
 Helping to improve the safety and reliability of the power line system and improving cost efficiency of operation and maintenance.

 Challenge for society, economy and environment

 Transmission and distribution networks often cross through forests and cities.
 When vegetation and power lines interfere it brings serious safety, economical, and environmental risks.
 Vegetation, in combination with severe weather conditions, is the most dominant cause of outages in electric power systems, resulting in millions of people without power and billions of dollars in economic damage.
 The combination of wires, vegetation and severe drought are at the source of record-breaking wildfires, endangering public safety and environment.
 With increasing frequency and duration of severe weather such as drought and storms, vegetation management is becoming ever more important.
 Inspections and forecasting of vegetation is key to allow effective mitigation of these complex risks.
 Determined to ensure a safe and reliable network of lines, utility vegetation management is on top of mind, agenda, and budget, for utilities’ transmission and distribution departments.

 Vegetation and power lines: grow-in and fall-in risks